Aphcity/Aphcity/README.md

 #### Hello World 👋

-- :orange_book: Focusing on Swift & iOS
+- :orange_book: Focusing on C++ && JS

 - :hammer: Creator of applications and frameworks

-- :ram: Founder the ObjCCN
+- :ram: Founder the MWWrapper

 - :meat_on_bone: Meat lover